serroz86/text_classification/README.md

 b) Install the nltk data

-There is the option to uncomment the line:
+There is the option to uncomment the line # nltk.download()
- # nltk.download()

 A window will open to ask what nltk data you want to download.